hanami/guides-v2/docs/application-architecture/providers.md

 end
 ```

-Lifecycle steps will not run until a provider is required by another component, is started directly, or when the container finalizes as a result of Hanami booting.
+A provider's prepare and start steps will run as necessary when a component that the provider registers is used by another component at runtime.

-`Hanami.boot` and `Hanami.shutdown` call `start` and `stop` respectively on each of the application’s registered providers.
+`Hanami.boot` calls `start` on each of your application’s providers, meaning each of your providers is started automatically when your application boots.
+Similarly, `Hanami.shutdown` can be invoked to call `stop` on each provider.

-Lifecycle transitions can be triggered directly by using `Hanami.app.container.prepare(:provider_name)`, `Hanami.app.container.start(:provider_name)` and `Hanami.app.container.stop(:provider_name)`.
+You can also trigger lifecycle transitions directly by using `Hanami.app.prepare(:provider_name)`, `Hanami.app.start(:provider_name)` and `Hanami.app.stop(:provider_name)`.

 ## Accessing the container via `#target`

-Within a provider, the `target` method (also available as `target_container`) can be used to access the container (either the app container, or, if the provider is specific to a slice, the slice's container).
+Within a provider, the `target` method (also available as `target_container`) can be used to access the app container.

-This is useful for accessing the application's settings or logger (via `target["settings]` and `target["logger"]`).
+This is useful if your provider needs to use other components within the container, for example the application's settings or logger (via `target["settings]` and `target["logger"]`).
 It can also be used when a provider wants to ensure another provider has started before starting itself, via `target.start(:provider_name)`:

 ```ruby title="config/providers/uploads_bucket"
 Hanami.app.register_provider(:uploads_bucket) do